ezesancruz/elpelasorteos-web/README.md

 ﻿# Ojedapreparacion Web

-Landing page and admin tooling for the Ojeda Preparacion sweepstakes campaign.
+Landing page and admin tooling for the El Pela Sorteos sweepstakes campaign.

 ## Highlights
 - Single-page application that renders dynamic content from `data/site-content.json`.